Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/FloatList/documentation.md

 ### Notes

 * A custom list can be made by clicking on the `&lt;number list*` space of the _list _input via the “Add Item” button.

 * When the _initialize_ input is `true`, manually inputted values will be overridden by the _default_ input value.

-* Other names for this node include: Float list and Decimal list.
+* Other names for this node include: FloatList, Float list and Decimal list.

 ### Examples